orhun/personal-blog/content/introducing-tuitar.md

 +++
-title = "Building a Guitar Trainer with Rust" date = 2026-03-28
+title = "Building a guitar trainer with embedded Rust" date = 2026-03-28

 [taxonomies]